mirko06854/ReservationSystemMirko/README.md

 7. Table Unlocking (unlockTransition):
 This mechanism ensures that tables are automatically unlocked after a reservation's departure time.
 By using a PauseTransition, the system make sure that tables become available for new reservations after the specified time has passed. <br>

+## Challenges:

+In the implementation of the reservation system, I encountered challenges related to synchronization and delayed unlocking of reserved tables.
+To address these issues, I introduced a centralized time management system that ensures timely unlocking of tables based on reservation times.

+#### Problem: Synchronization and Delayed Unlocking

+The initial approach relied on individual timers for each reservation, leading to synchronization problems and delayed unlocking of tables after reservations ended.

+#### Solution: Centralized Time Management System

+To overcome these challenges, I implemented a centralized time management system that consistently checks for unlock events at regular intervals and updates table availability based on reservation times.